pvdz/preval/tests/cases/normalize/expressions/assignments/for_let/auto_ident_delete_prop_s-seq.md

 ## Todos triggered

-- Support this node type as init in isFree:
+- (todo) Support this node type as init in isFree:

 ## Globals